Neurodiversity Inclusion at Work: Stop the Guesswork. Start working better together.

 We expect employees to collaborate, communicate clearly, and perform well, and yet we rarely give them a safe, structured way to explain what they need to do their best work.
 Instead, we work with each other based on assumptions, unspoken rules, and guesswork.

-This is something we see repeatedly through our neuroinclusive coaching and consultancy work.
-Over many years of supporting neurodivergent professionals, managers, and teams, we have come to understand that when people don’t have to guess how to work together, trust and psychological safety grow.
+Through years of neuroinclusive coaching and consultancy work, one thing has become clear: when people don't have to guess how to work together, trust and psychological safety naturally grow.

 Work is complex.
-Roles are fast‑paced, environments are stimulating, and expectations are often unclear or constantly shifting.
-Many professionals carry a heavy cognitive and emotional load just trying to keep up, often without ever naming what’s contributing to their stress.
+Environments are stimulating, roles are fast-paced, and expectations often shift without warning.
+Many professionals carry a heavy cognitive and emotional load just trying to keep up, often without ever naming what's actually contributing to their stress.

 One person processes information verbally; another needs it in writing.